 As a child, I was lucky enough to be a precocious reader.
 I galloped through Grimm (with terror at my heels), constantly revisited the melancholy world of Hans Christian Andersen, and gleefully recited the poetry of AA Milne and Spike Milligan.
 I read everything but found I was most drawn to writers like John Masefield, L.M.
 Boston, Eleanor Farjeon, Elizabeth Goudge, C.S.
 Lewis, and the mighty Alan Garner – stories infused with layers of myth, archetype, and magic.

-The move from town to countryside, exchanging noise and bustle for trees and quiet, was like a balm.
+The move from town to countryside, exchanging noise and bustle for the quiet of trees and gardens, was like a balm.
 Bruised from the intensity of the degree, I went back to drawing: jugs of flowers, fruits and patterned fabric, my family, myself, the cat.
 I baked cakes and tried to make sense of everything.
 As I worked and walked, finding the cycles of the lengthening and shortening days reassuring, I slowed down and tuned into myself.
 I read, becoming increasingly fascinated by folklore, the Green Man, and the earthy magic of the hare.
-I discovered Ted Hughes and John Cowper Powys and looked afresh at the Neo-Romantic painters of the 20th century.
+I discovered Ted Hughes, Robert Graves, John Cowper Powys, and looked afresh at the Neo-Romantic painters of the 20th century.

-Being in the landscape, my paintings and drawings developed, filling with symbols and archetypes, both real and imagined, layering meanings, creating atmosphere.
-Above all, I fell in love with the night and the liminal spaces where edges seem tremulous and uncertain.
+Being in the landscape, my paintings and drawings developed, filled with symbols and archetypes, both real and imagined, layering meanings, creating atmosphere.
+Above all, I fell in love with the liminal space between twilight and dusk, dawn and sunrise, where the edges of the world seem tremulous and uncertain.

-For over forty years, I have worked to create a personal vision that celebrates the cycle of the seasons and responds to the natural world with the same wonder I felt as a child hearing blackbird song striking colour into a gloomy afternoon and watching the moon rise over the garden wall.
+For over forty years, I have worked to create a personal vision that celebrates the cycle of the seasons and responds to the natural world with the same wonder I felt as a child listening to the blackbird sing colour into a gloomy afternoon and watching the moon, luminous and exacting, rise over the garden wall.

 Moving to Helston in 2001 with my husband and two daughters was a dream fulfilled.
-Surrounded by the sea, Cornwall is an ancient land filled with songs and stories.
-Its unique light and mists, secret woodlands and flooded inlets are a constant source of inspiration and joy.
+Surrounded by the sea, Cornwall is an ancient land filled with songs and stories, and its unique light and mists are a constant source of inspiration and joy.

 BOOKS

-With my love of books, poetry and children’s literature, it is unsurprising that I am drawn toward Fine Art Illustration.
+With my love of books, poetry and children’s literature, it is unsurprising that I was drawn toward Fine Art Illustration.
 In 2009, I was asked to create a series of paintings in response to Carol Ann Duffy’s fairytale, The Princess’s Blankets.
-Being asked to respond to a text was a groundbreaking project for me, and since then, I have become increasingly interested in exploring the connection between words and images, seeing them as complementary and vital parts of each other and myself.
+Being asked to respond to a text in this way was groundbreaking for me and led to working with Jackie Morris and others before working on books of my own.

 MIXED AND SOLO SHOWS